Rahasia: Reception

-Wayne Ligon reviewed the adventure in The Space Gamer No. 73.
-Ligon commented, "A nice story combined with an interesting temple complex makes this module a good one.
+In Issue 73 of The Space Gamer, Wayne Ligon commented "A nice story combined with an interesting temple complex makes this module a good one.
 The villains are well-portrayed and have definite objectives."
-He felt that this was a good module all in all, because the emphasis is not on killing, and the module forces the players to think.
+Ligon felt that this was a good module because the emphasis is not on killing, and the adventure forces the players to think.

-In his review of B1-9 In Search of Adventure in Dragon magazine #128 (December 1987), Ken Rolston calls Rahasia one of the "two exceptionally fine adventures" in the compilation, and "a classic low-level FRPG scenario".
+The French RPG magazine La Gazette du Donjon gave this adventure a rating of 2 out of 5, saying "Rahasia offers a delicate challenge to adventurers since they must avoid killing their bewitched opponents.
+Some encounters are interesting, but there are still some areas for improvement.
+Finally, let us note the classic introduction: the call to aid a captive princess."